magnusodman/CarND-Path-Planning-Project/README.md

 ----------------
 ```

-The for each car detected by the sensors I calculate from each cars current position (s, d) and speed where each car is for every given point of time.
-If they happen to end up in the grid that grid is marked as an obstacle (X).
+From each cars' current position (s, d) and speed I calculate where each car is for every given point of time.
+If they happen to end up in the grid, that grid space is marked as an obstacle (X).
 A car close by with a similar velocity will take up many spaces in the grid.

-The starting point (C) is the grid space at t=0 and the lane the car currently occupies.
-The goal (G) for the path planner is set to the most distant grid row but at the same lane.
+The starting point (C) is the grid space at t=0 and the lane that the car currently occupies.
+The goal (G)  is set to the most distant grid row but at the same lane.
 This setup favors staying in a straight line if no other cars are present.

 ```